Linux Interview Questions

 Launch your terminal by pressing CTRL+ALT+T or by giving terminal in the menu search bar.

-Ans: Swap Space is used when the physical Ram memory is running out.
-It will move the Ram inactive pages to the swap space.
-It can consider in the form of a dedicated swap partition or swap files.
+Ans: Swap Space is used when the physical RAM memory is running out.
+It will move the RAM inactive pages to the swap space.
+It can be considered in the form of a dedicated swap partition or swap files.

 Ans: GUI means Graphical User Interface.
 It is a human-computer interface that uses windows, images, icons, and menus which can be manipulated by using a mouse.
 Most of the modern applications in electronic gadgets communicate with the user through GUI.
 GUI is a combination of graphical and textual interaction that uses buttons, menus, message boxes, etc.